jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 Your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
-* Return a 1D array of objective function values at each set of input parameters, where each cell of the output array corresponds to the function value at a different set of reaction conditions
+* Return a 1D array of objective function values at each set of input parameters, where each cell of the output array corresponds to the function value at a different set of input parameters

 An example objective function from the SNOBFit package is the *hsf18* 2D surface in **+objfcn**:
 ```
 function f = hsf18(SNOB)

-    x1 = SNOB.next(:,1);      % x1 is a 1D column vector for the first input parameter
+    x1 = SNOB.next(:,1);      % x1 is a 1D array for the first input parameter
-    x2 = SNOB.next(:,2);      % x2 is a 1D column vector for the second input parameter
+    x2 = SNOB.next(:,2);      % x2 is a 1D array for the second input parameter

-    f = 0.01*x1.^2 + x2.^2;   % f is a 1D column vector, where the i-th elemement f(i) contains the function value at (x1(i),x2(i))
+    f = 0.01*x1.^2 + x2.^2;   % f is a 1D array of objective function values

 end
 ```
 In this example:
 * SNOB is the SNOBFit object
-* Each row of the 2D array SNOB.next represents a set of input parameter values to be tested
+* Each row of the 2D array *SNOB.next* represents a set of input parameter values to be tested
-* Each column of SNOB.next represents a separate input parameter
+* Each column of *SNOB.next* represents a separate input parameter
 * Since we are carrying out a 2D optimisation SNOB.next has two columns, one for each input parameter
 * For clarity, the input parameters have been unpacked from SNOB.next and assigned to *x1* and *x2*
 * There is a single output property *f* that we wish to minimise
-* The objective function returns a 1D column vector *f*, where the *i*th element f(*i*) contains the function value at (x1(*i*),x2(*i*))
+* The objective function returns a 1D array *f*, where the *i*th element *f(i)* contains the function value at (*x1(i)*,*x2(i)*)

 ### Writing a Constraint Function for a Mathematical Optimisation